raspberrypilearning/fruit-salad/en/step_6.md

 --- task ---
 Now, select the **Ingredients** sprite and click on the **Code** tab.

-Add code to rotate the ingredient when a `rotate`{:class="block3events"} message is received.
+Add code to rotate the **Ingredients** sprite when it receives a message to rotate.

 ```blocks3
 when I receive [rotate v]